 There are many flashing and strobing lights.
 You may be affected by The Eureka Room if you are susceptible to photosensitive epilepsy or have other photo sensitivities.
 If you have questions, email me.

-The Eureka Room is currently my home which unfortunately is not ADA accessible.
-When the Eureka Room moves to a new location I will make sure it is.
+Unfortunately The Eureka Room is currently located in a home that is not ADA accessible.
+When the Eureka Room moves to a new location in 2021 I will make sure it will be ADA accessible.

 Unfortunately, most of The Eureka Room is visual so I would not recommend it for the visually-impaired.